 The internationally renowned Amsterdam Pride returns to the Dutch capital for nine days of parties, films, exhibitions, debates and other activities.
 Time to celebrate 25 years of Amsterdam Pride!

-This year the famous Canal Parade is cancelled, but there is a televised programme taking place and more!
+This year the famous Canal Parade is cancelled, but there is a dynamic programme taking place!
 Let's hope the Dutch weather stays fine for the outdoor part of the event because it's one of the most famous festivals on the Amsterdam events calendar!

 Celebrating diversity and acceptance

 What began as a small, one-day event in Amsterdam in 1996 has expanded to a multi-day festival, attracting more than 500.000 visitors from the Netherlands and abroad.
 The city's bars and clubs are typically brimming with energy and vitality for this one-of-a-kind celebration.
 Initially founded as a way to provide visibility, Pride has become increasingly inclusive, addressing various issues within the LGBTQI community.